c0pperdragon/ByteMachine/65c02/README.md

 Apple, Commodore, Atari, Acorn and many other manufacturers used this CPUs to drive their products.
 Genuine old parts may probably be difficult to get, but luckily there is a not-so-modern variant that is still in production: WD65c02.

-It is relatively simple to wire up this chip into the ByteMachine.
+It is relatively simple to wire up this chip to the ByteMachine.
 You basically need one additional 74HC00 chip (quad NAND).
 In my tests, this setup is able to run at 16Mhz without any issue.
 Even 20Mhz were possible with a bit of extra parts to tweak the timings of the WR and RD signals, but this is not really reliable.

 The schematic diagram (65c05board.pdf) is designed to directly show the breadboard layout.
-The connections of some bus lines and the reset line are only shown by their designators.
+The connections of some bus lines are only shown by their designators to avoid too much clutter in the diagram.

 ## Memory map